 For England, Wales and Scotland theoffers free, confidential and impartial advice on all employment rights issues.

 For Northern Ireland, the) offers free, confidential and impartial advice on all employments rights issues.
-You can call the LRA helpline on 028 9032 1442 from 9.00 am to 5.00 pm Monday to Friday.

 Your localcan provide free and impartial advice.
 You can find your local CAB office in the phone book or online.